QNM families: classification and competition: Photon sphere and echo QNM families

-For the Inner-Single-Peak case $(l_0/M=0.890)$, the fundamental mode predicted by the WKB method does not correspond to the fundamental mode $(n=0)$ of the pseudospectral results.
+\item For the \textbf{Inner-Single-Peak case} $(l_0/M=0.890)$, the fundamental mode predicted by the WKB method does not correspond to the fundamental mode $(n=0)$ of the pseudospectral results.
 Instead, it aligns with a higher overtone $(n=3)$.
 This noteworthy feature indicates that the presence of a new mode family dominates the low-damping part of the spectrum.
 This feature is robustly confirmed by the Time-Domain (MP) method, ruling out the possibility that these are spurious modes of the pseudospectral method.

-In contrast, for the Outer-Single-Peak case ($l_0/M=1.040$), the WKB fundamental mode matches the pseudospectral fundamental mode $(n=0)$.
+\item For the \textbf{Outer-Single-Peak case} ($l_0/M=1.040$), the WKB fundamental mode matches the pseudospectral fundamental mode $(n=0)$.
 This scenario represents the familiar behavior expected from black holes with a typical potential with a single peak, where the spectrum is dominated by a single family of modes associated with the main potential barrier.

-The double-peak case ($l_0/M=0.952$) showcases the most interesting phenomenology.
+\item The \textbf{double-peak case} ($l_0/M=0.952$) showcases the most interesting phenomenology.
 These modes, characterized by their extremely low decay rate and a distinct echo period of $\mathcal{T}=\frac{2\pi}{\Delta \text{Re}(\omega_n)}$, are identified by both the Time-Domain (MP) and pseudospectral methods, with the results showing agreement.
 Furthermore, we employ the WKB approximation around the potential well, which gives a series of purely real, bound-state-like modes.
-They show good agreement with the real parts of the extremely long-lived echo modes found by other two methods.

-The above analysis hints the existence of a new family of QNMs and highlights the efficacy of the WKB method as a mode classifier.
+They show good agreement with the real parts of the extremely long-lived echo modes found by other two methods. \end{enumerate} The above analysis hints the existence of a new family of QNMs and highlights the efficacy of the WKB method as a mode classifier.
 This motivates us to scan the parameter space to specify the classification of the QNM spectrum.